(717) 569-0812

 What Is Cheese Made Of?

-Each type of cheese has distinct flavors and textures, but they all start with the same star ingredient: milk.
+Each type of cheese has distinct flavors and textures, but they all start with the same star ingredient — milk.
 However, even the type of milk can differ from cheese to cheese.
-Check out these examples:
+A few examples of milk used to make cheese include:

-• Cow’s milk: Cheese is usually made with cow’s milk, both because cow’s milk is widely available and because it offers optimal amounts of fat and protein.
+• Cow’s milk: Cheese is usually made with cow’s milk because it’s widely available and offers optimal amounts of fat and protein.
 Swiss, cheddar, Gouda and other cheeses are made using cow’s milk.

 • Sheep’s milk: We don’t usually drink sheep’s milk since it’s so high in lactose, but it makes a fantastic base for cheese.
 Roquefort, feta, petit basque and manchego are all made using sheep’s milk.